How to clean plantation shutters

 4:07PM 14 January 2019

 It’s a fact, shutters are the easiest of all window dressings to keep clean.
-If you’d like to know how to keep your shutters looking as new as the day you installed them, read our top shutter maintenance tips.
+If you’d like to know how to keep your shutters looking as new as the day you installed them, read our top shutter maintenance tips to keep your shutters clean.

 Shutters bring many benefits to a home, but perhaps one of the best lifestyle benefits they bring is how little maintenance they need.
 Put shutters up against blinds and curtains, and we’re talking hours of time saved in cleaning, not to mention trips to the dry cleaners.
 See, with plantation shutters, there are no hooks, no pleats, no need to get ladders out to take them down for cleaning, and best of all, it’s super quick.

 Here are our 5 top tips to the best way to clean wooden and vinyl shutters.
 You’ll be surprised how little they need…

 Dust each shutter slat